tyazid/Exoplayer_VLC/README.md

 ##For test:
 bin/ directory contains an exported eclipse LibVLC project containing armv7 jni libs.
 This project will used as project dpendency(jar lib && jni lib)

+## New Android studio
+ Studio Project has been add to this git repo (with same exoplayer & vlc lib version) , eclipse ADT project is , now, available under Adt_Exoplayer dir.